 - The Americans with Disabilities Act

-If you have been subjected to unlawful workplace discrimination, you may already have a sense that you are in danger of losing your job.
-Contact an employment lawyer while you are still employed.
 There may be important opportunities to gather evidence while you are still in the workplace, and there are specific measures we can take to counter a company’s attempt to wrongfully fire you or retaliate against you.

 - Hiring

-- Lay-offs or firing
+- Layoffs or firing

 - Promotions or demotions